847-929-9492

 Heat Pump Cost Compared To A Furnance

-When comparing a heat pump to a furnace in terms of cost, there’s something you will have to consider first.
+When comparing both in terms of cost, there’s something you will have to consider first.
 The cost you will incur for installation will initially depend on the current facilities in your home.

 If you have a direct supply of natural gas in your home, it may be cheaper for you to install a furnace.
 However, it will be an added expense if you don’t have a steady natural gas supply.